hellerve/ptolemy/README.md

 stories themselves.
 I don't think there is a translation to any other language of this particular book, but I'm sure most of the individual stories are translated.

+* *The Lover* by **Marguerite Duras** (1984)

+Beautifully written story; it was the first book I read of Duras' and I definitely missed out.
+I need to read the Hiroshima Mon Amour screenplay next, and I think I would like to see the movie, although I'm typically not a fan of movie adaptations if I really liked the book.
+We'll see.